mbeddr/mps-platform-docs/src/doc/docs/mps_internal/intellij_integration.md

 }
 ```

-The extensions can be registered in an *extensions* block in the *plugin.xml*.
+You can register the extensions in an *extensions* block in the *plugin.xml*.
 The default extension namespace has to be
 `com.intellij` ([example](https://github.com/JetBrains/MPS/blob/683a16f879f97bbfcb77b22b41890e5306c93c31/IdeaPlugin/mps-vcs/META-INF/plugin.xml#L37)).
 The extension can also have attributes ([example](https://github.com/JetBrains/MPS/blob/683a16f879f97bbfcb77b22b41890e5306c93c31/workbench/mps-platform/source/jetbrains/mps/LanguageLibrary.java#L26)).

 Link to different MPS plugin.xml files: